wmutschl/mutschler.eu/content/publication/was-kriege-die-welt-kosten/index.md

 ---
-title: 'The Price of War'
+title: 'Ökonomische Folgen: Was Kriege die Welt kosten'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here